tobami/littlechef/README.md

 lc.node('MyHostnameOrIP') #Applies the saved nodes/MyHostnameOrIP.json configuration
 ```

+### Performance Tips

+You can greatly reduce the SSH connection setup time by reusing existing connections.
+On Unix systems, you can do so by adding the `ControlMaster` directive to your ssh config:

+    #~/.ssh/config
+    Host *
+      ControlMaster auto
+      ControlPath /tmp/ssh-%r@%h:%p

 ### Other tutorial material

 * [Automated Deployments with LittleChef][], nice introduction to Chef